-Felony Gun Charge Dropped Against Victim Of Drunken Driving
+Felony Gun Charge Dropped Against Victim Of Drunken Driving in New Jersey

 TRENTON – The felony gun charge against 46-year-old Raymond Hughes was dismissed on Monday by the Gloucester County Prosecutor, Sean Dalton.